flack/poser/README.md

-globposer
+poser
 =========

-globposer is a modified version of Composer for globally installed packages.
+poser is a modified version of Composer for globally installed packages.
 It changes the linking behavior for CLI executables, so that they are automatically available in `PATH`.
 Think of it as a replacement for Composer's `global` command